Zagard/nvidia-gpu-temp-monitor/readme.md

             reaches above 85deg, the computer will display a text warning, and attempt to beep through the speakers.  if the gpu reaches above 90deg, the computer will attempt to shutdown in order to avoid thermal dammage to the gpu.
+   troubleshooting:
+       i have the code in the file, but it will not run? make sure the file is executable.  you can do this by using 'chmod' on the file.
+                 e.g.  user@computer $:  chmod +x NvTempMon.sh

  dependencies:
    nvidia-smi  -   command included with nvidia driver